-- (a) NSR, acting as agent for CSXT, will perform switching of cars to and from the Food Terminal of Niagara Frontier Terminal, Inc. (all of the land, facilities and improvements being sometimes known as the Food Terminal Yard), hereinafter referred to as "Industry", located at or near Buffalo, New York, for the account of CSXT, and provide services as necessary to handle such traffic between said Industry, including existing and future rail served industries adjoining or adjacent to Industry, and mutually agreed upon trackage at Buffalo, New York.
-NSR will use its own crews and locomotives to perform said services. - (b) For revenue purposes, the CSXT cars switched under this Agreement shall remain in the account of CSXT, and NSR shall not be entitled to any line haul revenue for the handling of such cars, nor appear in any rates, routes or divisions pertaining to any cars in the account of CSXT, except as specified in Section 5 hereof. - (c) CSXT shall assume its own car hire expenses, and NSR shall assess and collect all related demurrage charges.
+- of cars to and from the Food Terminal of Niagara Frontier Terminal, Inc. (all of the land, facilities and improvements being sometimes known as the Food Terminal Yard), hereinafter referred to as "Industry", located at or near Buffalo, New York, for the account of CSXT, and provide services as necessary to handle such traffic between said Industry, including existing and future rail served industries adjoining or adjacent to Industry, and mutually agreed upon trackage at Buffalo, New York, NSR will use its own crews and locomotives to perform said services. - Agreement shall remain in the account of CSXT, and NSR shall not be entitled to any line haul revenue for the handling of such cars, nor appear in any rates, routes or divisions pertaining to any cars in the account of CSXT, except as specified in Section 5 hereof. - (c) CSXT shall assume its own car hire expenses, and NSR shall assess and collect all related demurrage charges.